tjunjet/build2022hackathon/README.md

 ## Accomplishments that we're proud of
-1. Coming up with the deep learning framework
+Our first major achievement was coming up with the deep learning framework.

-2. Integrating the entire full-stack
+Our next major achievement was utilizing full-stack development to launch an entire, working application.

 ## What we learned
 Even though the application may not have turned out the way we expected, many of us were exposed to new things during this hackathon.